Shelf Company: What It Is and How to Buy One in Singapore

 For more information, you may refer to our article on regulatory compliance obligations for Singapore companies.

-If you wish to purchase a shelf company in Singapore, you should get in touch with a corporate secretary firm which will assist you with the buying process and any relevant formalities to be complied with in respect of the purchase.
+If you wish to purchase a shelf company in Singapore, you should get in touch with a corporate services firm which will assist you with the buying process and any relevant formalities to be complied with in respect of the purchase.

 - How to Choose an ACRA-Approved Name for Your Business